qubixes/automated-systematic-review-simulations/README.md

 ## Data preparation

-To prevent waste due to the loading of the embedding file, a Python pickle file is created with only the words that are in the abstracts.
+To prevent waste due to the loading of the whole embedding file, a Python pickle file is created with only the words that are in the abstracts.

 They can be created from the CLI:

 ``` bash
 pickle_asr data_file embedding_file [--words=20000]
 ```

 From within Python:

 ``` python